aditikishore/HRI-Tiago/README.md

 Detailed Instructions:
 This codebase contains code and files that are needed for the Physical Human-Robot Interaction Task.
 The nodes used in this file is in alignment with the TIAGo Tutorials for ROS.
 The code developed here was modified to suit the task that was needed and has been written in such a way as to make it easy to understand and replicate if needed.
 The download procedure is the same as defined in the ROS Tutorials.
-We added a few extra modules such as a Google Speech Recognition for talking and listening to the TIAGo.
+We added a few extra modules such as a Google Speech Recognition for talking and listening to the TIAGo and spacey for natural language processing.

 Program Architecture: